alievk/avatarify-desktop/lib/windows-vcam-driver/README.md

 1. In the Graphedt tool, click the **Graph** menu and click **Insert Filters**.
 The sample appears under "WDM Streaming Capture Devices" as "avshws Source."

 1. Click **Insert Filter**.
 The sample appears in the graph as a single filter labeled, "avshws Source."
 There is one output pin, which is the video capture pin.
-This pin emits video in YUY2 m_format.
+This pin emits video in YUY2 format.

 1. Attach this filter to either a DirectShow Video Renderer or to the VMR default video renderer.
 Then click **Play**.

 The output that is produced by the sample is a 320 x 240 pixel image of standard EIA-189-A color bars.
 In the middle of the image near the bottom, a clock appears over the image.
 This clock displays the elapsed time since the graph was introduced into the run state following the last stop.
-The clock display m_format is MINUTES:SECONDS.HUNDREDTHS.
+The clock display format is MINUTES:SECONDS.HUNDREDTHS.

 In the upper-left corner of the image, a counter counts the number of frames that have been dropped since the graph was introduced into the run state after the last stop.